Skip to content

 If you have bills that are more than 28 days old, you might find that you can’t change energy supplier until you’ve paid them.
 But there are some exceptions.

-For example, if you’re on a prepayment meter and you have debts of up to £500 on gas and £500 on electricity.
-The energy supplier you switch to will take on the debt and you will repay them instead.
+If you’re on a prepayment meter and you owe money, for example, the energy supplier you switch to will take on the debt and you repay them instead.

 How can I switch gas and electricity when moving home?

-If you’re moving house and your existing deal is a good one, your energy supplier might let you move it to your new home – just tell them the new address and the moving-in date.
+If you’re moving house and your existing deal is a good one, your energy supplier might let you move it to your new home.
+Just give them your new address and the moving-in date.

 On moving day, take a meter reading before you leave and give this to your supplier.
 This way, you can be sure your final bill will only reflect what you’ve used.

-Be sure to also take a meter reading at your new home so you won’t be paying for energy used by the previous owner.
+Be sure to also take a meter reading at your new home straight away too, so you won’t be paying for energy used by the previous owner.

 Can I switch energy provider if I rent?